hungkitwchiu/census/README.md

 ```r
 source("https://raw.githubusercontent.com/hungkitwchiu/census/main/census.R")
 ```
 To use the census related functions, make sure you load `tidycensus` and `tidyverse` and make sure that you have your census API key stored the environment otherwise you will be limited to 500 calls per day.
-API key can be obtained for free from Census. **THIS IS A JOKE: API keys can also be obtained through a cursory search of "CENSUS_API" on github, there are many that are exposed, some by professionals who should have known better**
+API key can be obtained for free from Census. **THIS IS A JOKE: API keys can also be obtained through a cursory search of "CENSUS_API" on github, there are many that are exposed, some by professionals who should have known better**.

 # Functions